EuroProofNet/europroofnet.github.io/_pages/grants.md

     - up to EUR 120 for daily allowance (depending on the location)
     - up to EUR 400 for travel.
     - the total may not exceed EUR 4000 (this is a hard limit)
-* As part of the application form submitted through e-COST, the goals of the mission have to be described including how it contributes to the [objectives and deliverables of the action](../description), which working group(s) it contributes to, and a confirmation from the host that he or she will receive the applicant.
+* As part of the application form submitted through e-COST, the goals of the mission have to be described including how it contributes to the [objectives and deliverables of the action](../description), which working group(s) it contributes to, a confirmation from the host that he or she will receive the applicant, and a justification of the requested grant (travel and accommodation costs).
 * Proposals should be submitted by the deadlines.
-* STSMs must end before the end of October.
+* **STSMs must end before the end of October**.

 The criteria according to which funding will be decided are in order:
 * importance with regard to the research coordination objectives